-Oceanic weather system events such as El Niño and La Niña are predicted to increase in frequency and intensity (McPhaden et al. 2020), with significant influences on marine mammal distribution (Keiper et al. 2005), generally due to changes in food availability.
-For example, there is low food availability for the Subantarctic Fur Seal in years with La Niña events (Prado et al. 2016), there was almost complete mortality of Northern Fur Seal pups in an extreme El Niño year (Keiper et al. 2005), and low calving rates in North Atlantic Right Whale were associated with NAO index shifts (Simmonds & Isaac 2007).
+Oceanic weather systems events such as El Niño and La Niña are predicted to increase in frequency and intensity (McPhaden et al. 2020) and have a big influence on marine mammal distribution (Keiper et al. 2005), generally due to changes in food availability.
+There is low food availability for Subantarctic Fur Seal in years with La Niña events (Prado et al. 2016), there was almost complete mortality of Northern Fur Seal pups in an extreme El Niño year (Keiper et al. 2005) and low calving rates in North Atlantic Right Whale associated with NAO index shifts (Simmonds & Isaac 2007).
 However, some dolphins have expanded their ranges in El Niño years and retained the expansions in other years (Simmonds & Isaac 2007).

 Strandings increase in response to prey declines (e.g. Subantarctic Fur Seal strandings are highest in La Niña years when food availability is low: Prado et al. 2016; high stranding events of Beluga and Minke Whales were seen in years with low krill abundance: Truchon et al. 2013).
 Strandings of marine mammals are associated with large-scale oceanic events more widely, although effects vary between species: strandings of Atlantic White-sided Dolphin and the Minke Whale were negatively and positively correlated with the previous year NAO index respectively, while stranding numbers of Beluga Whales were positively correlated with the previous winter NAO index (Truchon et al. 2013).
-Overall, the frequency of stranding events is predicted to rise due to climate change (van Weelden et al. 2021).
+The frequency of stranding events is predicted to rise due to climate change (van Weelden et al. 2021).

-10.2.6 Toxins, parasites and disease
+12.2.6 Toxins, parasites and disease

-Temperature increases have been associated with increased mortality as a result of toxic algal blooms, disease and elevated parasite levels (low confidence).
+Temperature increases have been associated with increased mortality as a result of toxic algal blooms, disease and elevated parasite levels (LOW CONFIDENCE)

-Climate change may increase or change the frequency and distribution of toxic algal blooms, likely due to increased temperature, micronutrient availability and changes in salinity (Burek et al. 2008).
-High rates of strandings across many species are associated with toxic algal blooms, for example Harbour Porpoises and Minke Whales (Truchon et al. 2013).
+Climate change may increase or change the frequency and distribution of toxic algal blooms, probably due to increased temperature, micronutrient availability and changes in salinity (Burek et al. 2008).
+High rates of strandings across many species are associated with toxic algal blooms, e.g. Harbour Porpoise and Minke Whales (Truchon et al. 2013).

-Infectious diseases and parasites in marine mammals have also increased over the last 30 years, linked to temperature increases and sea ice declines (Burek et al. 2008; Sanderson & Alexander 2020; Pilfold et al. 2021).
-Mass mortality events caused by disease have increased, particularly in pinnipeds (seal and sea lions) (Burek et al. 2008; Sanderson & Alexander 2020) but another example includes Mediterranean Striped Dolphins in the 1990s (Simmonds & Isaac 2007).
+Infectious diseases and parasites in marine mammals have also increased over the last 30 years, linked to temperature increases and sea ice declines (Burek et al. 2008, Sanderson & Alexander 2020; Pilfold et al. 2021).
+Mass mortality events caused by disease have increased, particularly in pinnipeds (seal and sea lions) (Burek et al. 2008; Sanderson & Alexander 2020) but other examples include Mediterranean Striped Dolphins in the 1990s (Simmonds & Isaac 2007).

-Range shifts have been observed in many species, with consequent declines in polar species and increases in subtropical and tropical species (high confidence).
+Range shifts have been observed in many species, with consequent declines in polar species and increases in subtropical and tropical species (HIGH CONFIDENCE)

-Most marine mammals are relatively able to adapt their ranges in response to changes in temperature and food availability (e.g. poleward range shifts seen in sub-Arctic whales: van Weelden et al. 2021; Common Dolphin, White-beaked Dolphin, Harbour Porpoise, Sperm Whale: Simmonds & Isaac 2007; Dall's Porpoise: Keiper et al. 2005).
-There is also evidence of historic and prehistoric climate-associated range shifts in whales, walruses, Narwhals, Common Dolphins and Harbour Porpoises (Laidre et al. 2008; Fontaine et al. 2010; Amaral et al. 2012).
+Most marine mammals are relatively able to adapt their ranges in response to changes in temperature and food availability (e.g. pole-ward range shifts seen in sub-Arctic whales: van Weelden et al. 2021; Common Dolphins, White-beaked Dolphins, Harbour Porpoises, Sperm Whale: Simmonds & Isaac 2007; Dall's Porpoise: Keiper et al. 2005).
+There is evidence of historic and prehistoric climate-associated range shifts in whales, walruses, Narwhals, Common Dolphins and Harbour Porpoise (Laidre et al. 2008; Fontaine et al. 2010; Amaral et al. 2012).

-In general, decreases in pinniped and cetacean species richness have been predicted at lower latitudes (below 40°), along with increases at higher latitudes (Kaschner et al. 2011).
+In general, decreases in pinniped (seal and sea lion) and cetacean species richness have been predicted at lower latitudes (below 40°), along with increases at higher latitudes (Kaschner et al. 2011).

-River dolphins, such as the Ganges River Dolphin, and coastal cetaceans and sirenians are likely to be particularly vulnerable to climate change due to physical constraints preventing range shifts and limited patches of habitat (Learmonth et al. 2006; Simmonds & Isaac 2007).
+River dolphins, such as the Ganges River Dolphin, and coastal cetaceans and sirenians (manatees and Dugong) are likely to be particularly vulnerable to climate change due to physical constraints and limited patches of habitat (Learmonth et al. 2006; Simmonds & Isaac 2007).

-10.3.2 Foraging behaviour
+12.3.2 Foraging behaviour